leahmpring/githubportfolio/Database/README.md

 	OrderFulfillment    NVARCHAR(10) DEFAULT 'In-Store'	CONSTRAINT ck_order_fulfillment CHECK ((OrderFulfillment = 'In-Store') OR (OrderFulfillment = 'Pick-Up') OR (OrderFulfillment = 'Delivery')) NOT NULL
 	);
   ```
-<br> Below is a sampling of my SQL statements to load data from CSV files into the tables:
+Below is a sampling of my SQL statements to load data from CSV files into the tables:
 ```SQL
 EXECUTE (N'BULK INSERT CustomerOrder FROM ''' + @data_path + N'CustomerOrder.csv''
 WITH (